 By issuing the subscriber certificates, CHTCA represents that they followed the procedures set forth in the ePKI CP and/or this CPS to verify that, as of the subscriber certificate's issuance date, all of the subject information was accurate.
-For TLS certificates, if the commonName field of subject DN is present, this field must contain exactly one entry that is one of the values contianed in the subject alternative name extension which contains the FQDNs validated by one of the methods stated in Section 3.2.5.
-In addition, subject attributes MUST NOT contain only metadata such as

-".', '-', and ' '(i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.
+In addition, subject attributes MUST NOT contain only metadata such as '.', '-', and '' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.